 This actively managed exchange-traded fund (ETF) is designed to provide exposure to gold while generating income by selling covered call options on the securities in the gold portfolio.

 Horizons Gold Yield ETF has a medium risk rating.
-It has $64.9 million in assets under management and charges a management fee of 0.60% annually.
+It has $71.8 million total net assets and charges a management fee of 0.60% annually.
 You can invest in HGY through registered and non-registered accounts.

 HGY Key Facts

 - Inception: December 17, 2010

 - 5-year performance: 3.94%

 The BMO Junior Gold Index ETF (ZJG) seeks to track the performance of the Dow Jones North America Select Junior Gold Index.